rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

     $ pps-client -s frequency-vars
     $ cat /var/local/pps-frequency-vars

 Consequently, any interval measurement of one second or less on the system clock will have an average error smaller than 1 microsecond (on the local clock).
 That will, in fact, be true of any time measurement because whole seconds are synchronized to the PPS signal.
-This verifies that the RPi system clock precisely follows the independent sysDelay value determined by the [feedforward compensation](#feedforward-compensator) mechanism, but does not verify that the sysDelay value is correct.
+This verifies that the RPi system clock has a precision of 1 microsecond with respect to the independent sysDelay value determined by the [feedforward compensation](#feedforward-compensator) mechanism, but does not verify that the sysDelay value is correct.

 To verify absolute time accuracy, a pair of repetitive pulses is necessary with the first pulse replacing the PPS time source and the second pulse providing a time value to be measured by the RPi system clock.
 If the time reported by the RPi system clock agrees with the known time interval between the pulses to within an acceptable error then absolute time accuracy is verified.